ARTSTM/U5_WS/folder1/file_online.md

 ![Project debug](./img/Prj_debug.gif)
 <br>
  - Start terminal application and run it for virtual COM port number assigned to the NUCLEO board with settings: 115200bps, 8bits data, 1 stop bit, no parity, no HW control.
 As an alternative you can use STM32CubeIDE built-in terminal (please have a look within Appendix for more details)
  - run the application within debug session.
-As a result Green LED should toogle each second and within terminal there should be "Homework exercise" message displayed.
+As a result within terminal there should be "Homework exercise" message displayed.
   <br>
 ![Final app](./img/App_run.gif)
 <br>.